 In large organizations, you may need to put different departments or different applications into different projects for purposes of separating budgeting, access control, and so on.
-With XPN, Cloud Organization administrators can give multiple projects permission to use a single, shared virtual network and corresponding networking resources.
+With XPN, Cloud Organization administrators can give multiple projects permission to use a single, shared VPC network and corresponding networking resources.

 Concepts and terminology